Thursday, January 25, 2024

 Original sketch by Brenno Fiumali for issue #1, 1962

-Not to mention the fact that Eva Kant was an emancipated wman, while women in Italy were supposed to be wives, mothers and cooks.
-But she was a refelctions of her creators Angela and Luciana Giussani.
+Not to mention the fact that Eva Kant was an emancipated woman, while women in Italy were supposed to be wives, mothers and cooks.
+But she was a refelction of her creators Angela and Luciana Giussani.
 Who, anyway, signed the comics books as ‘A. & L. Giussani’, hiding the fact that two women were writing them.

 Advertisement of issue #2, february 1963

-Soon judges would retire comics books from the newsstands and one even took the Giussani sisters to trial (they’d be acquitted), while newspapers led a crusade against the so-called "horror comics".
+Soon judges would order the retiring of comics books from the newsstands and one even took the Giussani sisters to trial (they’d be acquitted), while newspapers led a crusade against the so-called "horror comics".
 But the rebellious year 1968 was getting nearer and nearer, and in the end nobody could stop the revolution.
 By the way, many of those "K" comics would become classics themselves, though only Diabolik would survive the Seventies and keep sailing beyond 2000.

 Before the end of the Sixties, Diabolik was translated in several countries.
 A few episodes were adapted into two different novelization series, one in Italy and one in France.
 In 1968, the pop-cult movie Danger: Diabolik directed by Mario Bava, featuring an international cast and an original soundtrack by Ennio Morricone, was released world-wide by Paramount Pictures (though a few scenes were safely censored in the Italian version, in order to avoid restrictions).